olton/Metro-UI-CSS/README.md

  Documentation and Demo for v4: [metroui.org.ua](https://metroui.org.ua/) or short [m4.org.ua](https://m4.org.ua).

+### Releases

+Metro 4 releases frequently.
+I Am create release when there are significant bug fixes, new APIs or components.
+The usual frequency of release of the new version is one week on Sundays.

+### LTS
+**Long term support** of older versions of Metro 4 does not currently exist.
+If your current version of Metro 4 works for you, you can stay on it for as long as you'd like.
+If you want to make use of new features as they come in you should upgrade to a newer version.

 ### Credits
 - Styles created using the [less](http://lesscss.org) preprocessor by  [Alexis Sellier](https://github.com/cloudhead)
 - preCode by Leon Sorokin [preCode](https://github.com/leeoniya/preCode.js)